 This position impacts the quality and effectiveness of speech therapy services in the on-site pediatric outpatient program.
-A Speech Language Pathologist will assess and treat infants and children with speech, language, voice, and fluency disorders.
+A Speech Language Pathologist will assess and treat infants and children with speech, language, voice, feeding, swallowing, and fluency disorders.
 Children requiring speech and language intervention most frequently have a diagnosis of developmental speech delay, autism spectrum disorders, hearing impairment, cerebral palsy, genetic disorders and other neurological conditions.

 - Performs speech therapy evaluations of infants and children as prescribed by referring physicians.

 - Interpret evaluation results and develop a treatment plan including functional goals.

 - Determines appropriate frequency and duration of treatment.

 - Implements evidence-based treatment for infants and children with disabilities to include involving families in treatment sessions for training and collaboration.

 - Creates accurate and timely documentation using electronic medical records system.

 - Communicate with intake coordinators and business office staff to schedule and bill services in an accurate and timely manner.

 - Collaborates with other members of the pediatric therapy department.